webcenter-fr/elasticsearch-operator/documentations/logstash/main-settings.md

     - **name** (string / require): The secret name.
   - **elasticsearchCASecretRef** (object).
 It's the secret that store custom CA to connect on Elasticsearch cluster.
     - **name** (string / require): The secret name
-- **pipeline** (map of string): Each key is the file store on pipeline folder.
-Each value is the file contend.
+- **pipelines** (map of any): Each key is the file store on pipeline folder.
+Each value is the config on YAML format.
 It permit to set your pipeline spec.
 Default is `empty`.
-- **pattern** (map of string): Each key is the file store on pattern folder.
+- **patterns** (map of string): Each key is the file store on pattern folder.
 Each value is the file contend.
 It permit to set your custom grok patterns.
 Default is `empty`.

 > The Logstash output is directly managed by your pipelines.
 So, the operator can't configure output for you.
 > Moreover, you need to create a dedicated account for your Logstash Pipeline.